sundarkast/vue-sunkast-weather/README.md

 - Built using [`vue-cli`](https://github.com/vuejs/vue-cli) (Vue CLI 3)

 - Weather information from [Weatherbit API](https://www.weatherbit.io).
 You need to signup to get a personal free key to start using the API.
+Generated 7/23/2020

 - Autocomplete component based on https://alligator.io/vuejs/vue-autocomplete-component/ and https://github.com/paliari/v-autocomplete

+- Contact sundarkast@gmail.com

 ## Quickstart